W3Techs

 Technologies > Image File Formats > WebP > by Content Languages

-Usage of WebP broken down by content languages
+Usage of WebP as image file format broken down by content languages

 This diagram shows the percentages of websites using WebP broken down by content languages.
 See technologies overview for explanations on the methodologies used in the surveys.